Remotion/SuperVoxels2/README.md

 # SuperVoxels2

-Second version of voxel based generator/cloner for C4D.
+Second version of a voxel-based generator/cloner for C4D.
 Now with SuperBrick.